 Whatever you can print in 5 hours and meets the standards above.
-Please allow three to four weeks for prints to be completed.
+Please allow one to two weeks for prints to be completed.
 The library will allow up to 5 hours of printing per month per patron account.

 First time users must read the MakerSpace Policies and Procedures and sign the agreement form stating that they will comply with the rules and makers are financially responsible for any misuse or damage to MakerSpace equipment.

 Violation of the rules, responsibilities, and agreements set forth in these policies, loss of library privileges for violation of these policies may occur.